Anon-Bench-123/anon-bench-123/evals/batch-inference/README.md

-# L2 Bench Batch Inference
+# Anon Bench Batch Inference

 This repository contains tools for running batch inference on L2-bench tasks using AWS Bedrock.